-Here are some questions that I am often asked and my answers.
-They will help you better understand who I am and what I do.
+Here are some questions and answers that will help you understand who I am and what I do.

 Are you a consultant?

 No. I am a teacher.
 A teacher helps people acquire knowledge that they can put into practice.
 Teaching is one of the “helping professions.”
 A consultant is a different type of professional, one who provides “expert advice” on a particular subject — deeper levels of knowledge than their client has, but (typically) not as deep a level of knowledge as what professors have.
 Consultants have industry experience but usually have no teaching experience.
 I have both management experience in industry and full-time teaching (and research) experience — which is a rare combination rare for professors or for consultants.
 Professors conduct research that is formally vetted through the peer-review process.
 Consultants may do research, but in most cases it is not subjected to the peer-review process.

 Consultants from Shingijutsu Co., Ltd, between 1994 and 1997 and periodically thereafter.
 Through that hands-on training, I learned that Lean efforts must produce financial and non-financial business results.
 I have never been a “Lean tools” or a “manufacturing guy.”
 From the beginning, my interest has always been the human side of Lean management.
 My genba is leader’s minds.

 My first exposure to progressive Lean management was in 1992 or 1993, when I read Masaaki Imai’s book Kaizen.
 I gained hands-on experience with Lean starting in the summer of 1994 and in the years thereafter.
 I continue to be a Lean practitioner today, which helps inform my research and university teaching work.

 Why did you decide to focus your research on Lean leadership?